infosec-ucalgary/magpieCTF-2023/challenges/cryptography/Momma-says-to-play-fair/README.md

 ## Description
 We received an encrypted message from deep space.
-We think that someone is trying to smuggle a flag away from OmniCorp.
+We think that someone is trying to smuggle a flag away from Omni-Flags.
 Decrypt the message to get one step closer to success!

 Here is the message: nEctTfwcH8P08nv4w{K0jT3Zn2K2A88k{Y